imagej/imagej.github.io/pages/BigDataViewer.md

 ### Exporting from ImageJ Stacks

-You can export any dataset to BigDataViewer format by opening it as a stack in Fiji and then selecting {% include bc content="Plugins |
+You can export any dataset to BigDataViewer format by opening it as a stack in Fiji and then selecting {% include bc content='Plugins |
-BigDataViewer | Export Current Image as XML/HDF5" %} from the Fiji menu.
+BigDataViewer | Export Current Image as XML/HDF5' %}

+`from the Fiji menu.`

 If the image has multiple channels, each channel will become one *setup* in the exported dataset.
 If the image has multiple frames, each frame will become one *timepoint* in the exported dataset.
 Of course, you may export from virtual stacks if your data is too big to fit into memory.

-To get started, let's open one of the ImageJ sample images by {% include bc content="File | Open Samples | T1 Head (2.4M, 16-bits)" %}.
-Selecting
+To get started, let's open one of the ImageJ sample images by {% include bc content='File | Open Samples | T1 Head (2.4M, 16-bits)' %} .
-{% include bc content="Plugins | BigDataViewer | Export Current Image as
+Selecting {% include bc content='Plugins | BigDataViewer | Export
+Current Image as XML/HDF5' %}

-XML/HDF5" %} brings up the following dialog.
+`brings up the following dialog.`

 ![bdv-export-stack.png](bdv-export-stack.png "bdv-export-stack.png")